Teleportation=Translation: Continuous recovery of black hole information: From a Discrete Protocol to a Continuous Path

 \subsection{Path B: The Canonical Haagerup–Kosaki Interpolation}

+As demonstrated by our analysis of Path A, a physically consistent interpolation must strictly preserve the von Neumann algebra structure throughout the process.
+This requirement necessitates a continuous family of maps satisfying dynamic idempotency, implying that every intermediate map must be a genuine conditional expectation.
+However, constructing such a trace-preserving family faces a fundamental obstruction due to the intrinsic nature of the physical algebra.

-Ideally, to resolve the idempotency failure identified in Path A, one would construct a continuous family of genuine conditional expectations.
-However, the existence of such trace-preserving expectations is obstructed by the intrinsic nature of the physical algebra.
-In physical settings such as algebraic quantum field theory, the relevant operator algebras--typically denoted $\mathcal{M}$ and $\mathcal{N}$--are of Type III.
-A hallmark of such algebras is the absence of a normal, faithful, tracial state.
-Physically, this reflects the fact that the vacuum state exhibits unbounded entanglement across spatial regions, rendering it impossible to assign finite information measures in the usual way.
+In the context of algebraic quantum field theory, the local operator algebras $\mathcal{M}$ and $\mathcal{N}$ (where $\mathcal{N} \subset \mathcal{M}$) are of Type III.
+A defining characteristic of Type III algebras is the absence of a normal, faithful, tracial state.
+Physically, this reflects the unbounded entanglement of the vacuum, which prevents the assignment of finite local density matrices or information measures.
 Mathematically, this precludes the existence of a trace-preserving conditional expectation $E: \mathcal{M} \rightarrow \mathcal{N}$.
-Instead, one must rely on a faithful normal operator-valued weight (OVW) $\mathcal{E}: \mathcal{M}^+ \rightarrow \widehat{\mathcal{N}}^+$, which lacks the boundedness and trace properties required for our purposes.
-Here, $\mathcal{M}^+$ and $\mathcal{N}^+$ are the positive cones of the respective algebras, while $\widehat{\mathcal{N}}^+$ denotes the extended positive cone of $\mathcal{N}$, a domain that mathematically accommodates the infinite values (UV divergences) inherent in the Type III setting.
+Instead, the relationship between the algebras is governed by a faithful normal operator-valued weight (OVW) $\mathcal{E}: \mathcal{M}^+ \rightarrow \widehat{\mathcal{N}}^+$.
+This weight is unbounded and lacks the necessary properties to define a normalized projection.
+Here, $\mathcal{M}^+$ and $\mathcal{N}^+$ denote the positive cones of the respective algebras, while $\widehat{\mathcal{N}}^+$ denotes the extended positive cone of $\mathcal{N}$, a domain that mathematically accommodates the infinite values (UV divergences) inherent in the Type III setting.

-To resolve this structural deficit, we employ the continuous crossed-product construction, a cornerstone of the Haagerup–Kosaki framework.
-This procedure embeds the original Type III algebra $\mathcal{M}$ into a larger semifinite envelope $\tilde{\mathcal{M}}$ (typically of Type $\mathrm{II}_{\infty}$) via Takesaki duality.
-Crucially, this dual algebra admits a canonical semifinite trace $\tau$, which provides the necessary tracial background absent in the physical algebra.
-The connection between the envelope and the base algebra is formally established by the canonical structural map $\underline{\mathcal{E}}: \tilde{\mathcal{M}}^+ \to \widehat{\mathcal{M}}^+$.
-As the fundamental operator-valued weight of the crossed-product, $\underline{\mathcal{E}}$ serves as a structural bridge that relates the canonical trace $\tau$ to the physical weights on $\mathcal{M}$.